What’s the Best PPC Bidding Strategy?

 What're the cons?

-Due to the goal is to click, Google will automatically look for cheaper clicks to reach your strategy instead of optimizing for conversion.
+Due to the goal is to click, Google will automatically look for cheaper clicks to reach your strategy instead of optimising for conversion.
 How to solve this?
 Keep monitoring the average CPC and adjust your budget and bid cap.
 Or simply shift it back to conversion target. strategy

-Maximize Conversions
+Maximise Conversions

 Use it for the following occasions: The initial stage for data collecting | The brand terms campaign (Bottom Funnel).
-Maximize is compatible for Device bid adjustment.
+Maximise is compatible for Device bid adjustment.

 ------------------------------------------------------------------------